 Michael Dalic Mobile App Channel Manager, Transurban

 Late in 2016 Transurban released an iOS mobile app as a part of its road map for an enhanced customer experience.
 Initially for CityLink, this was Australian’s first mobile app for toll road customers.
 Based on Human Centred Design (HCD) principles, the app’s success was recognised by winning the 2016 Gold App Design Award at the design100 World App Design Awards.
 This success was achieved by initially focusing on desirability and gaining customer insights through observations.
 These findings lead to a mobile experience which balances the customer’s need for empowerment and control, with their need for simpler and easier transactions.

-Andrew Hyles Director, Land Transport Market Reform, Department of Infrastructure and Regional Development
+Philippa Power Executive Director, Policy and Research Division, Department of Infrastructure and Regional Development

 The pressures facing the road system arising from a growing population, constrained government budgets and changing consumer demands for services, means it’s timely to have a conversation about how Australia’s roads are funded and provided.
-The Australian Government, with other jurisdictions, is investigating land transport market reform, including direct road pricing for light vehicles, as an alternative approach to how we provide road services in Australia.
-In this context there is significant potential to consider how data is collected and used to improve the responsiveness of transport infrastructure to consumer’s needs and demands, including the use of GPS/telematics, block chain and the transparency of service data.
-Andrew will explore these issues and set out potential reform directions which will necessarily incorporate technology considerations.
+The Australian Government, with other jurisdictions, is accelerating heavy vehicle road reform and investigating broader land transport market reform, including direct road pricing for light vehicles, as an alternative approach to how we provide road services in Australia.
+In this context there is significant potential to consider how data is collected and used to improve the responsiveness of transport infrastructure to consumer demand, including the use of GPS/telematics and the transparency of service data.
+Ms Power will explore these issues and set out potential reform directions which will necessarily incorporate technology considerations.

 Greg Mossman Principal Adviser, Road and Rail, Auckland and Urban Planning, New Zealand Ministry of Transport